Quick Links

 • Students have a good understanding of rules and can apply them in specific sports.

-Empowering Character - Leadership, Confidence, Resilience, Teamwork, self-discipline.
+Empowering Character - Leadership, Confidence, Resilience, Teamwork, and Discipline.

 • Students display good leadership qualities and understand the importance of teamwork.